Semester 1 – Fall

 An understanding of normal histology is paramount to the understanding of cellular changes encountered in Pathology and Diagnostic Cytology.
-Therefore, the Microanatomy and Histotechnique II course runs concurrently with the Pathology II (PGCY122) and Non-gynecological Cytology courses (NGCY122).
+Therefore, the Microanatomy and Histotechnique 2 course runs concurrently with the Pathology 2 (PGCY122) and Non-gynecological Cytology courses (NGCY122).

 This course includes 9 weeks of online study and 5 weeks of residential labs (3 hours per week).